-Postal articles not posted according to rules.
+Postal articles not posted according to rules

+- 57. Subject to the provisions of these Rules, any postal article which is found in the course of transmission by post to have subscribed on or attached to it any mark, word or label indicating that the article was intended to be transmitted by the recorded delivery service, but which was not posted in the manner prescribed by rule 56 shall be dealt with as follows - (a) if the postage and recorded delivery fee payable thereon have been fully prepaid, the article shall be compulsorily afforded the recorded delivery service and forwarded for delivery to the addressee:

-- (a) If the postage and recorded delivery fee payable thereon have been fully prepaid the article shall be compulsorily afforded the recorded delivery service and forwarded for delivery to the addressee; provided that if such posted article is addressed to a destination outside Brunei Darussalam, it shall be returned to the sender: - (b) If the postage and recorded delivery fee payable thereon have not been fully prepaid, the article shall be compulsorily afforded the recorded delivery service, charged with the recorded delivery fee and any other charges due and forwarded for delivery to the addressee; provided that if such postal article is addressed to a destination outside Brunei Darussalam, it may be returned to the sender on payment of all the charges due. - 58.
-On the delivery of a postal article by the recorded delivery service the addressee or his servant or agent shall give a written receipt for the article in such form and manner as the Postmaster General may require.
-Where the addressee or his servant or agent refuses to give such a receipt the article may be withheld and returned to the sender or dealt with or disposed of in such manner as the Postmaster General may in his discretion direct or authorise.
+Provided that if such posted article is addressed to a destination outside Brunei Darussalam, it shall be returned to the sender;

+(b) if the postage and recorded delivery fee payable thereon have not been fully prepaid, the article shall be compulsorily afforded the recorded delivery service, charged with the recorded delivery fee and any other charges due and forwarded for delivery to the addressee:

+Provided that if such postal article is addressed to a destination outside Brunei Darussalam, it may be returned to the sender on payment of all the charges due.

-Receipt on delivery.
+Receipt on delivery